Dodge Aspen: Production history

-With the Volare/Aspen twins, Chrysler introduced a new front suspension system using crossed torsion bars mounted transversely beneath the engine (marketed as Isolated Transverse Suspension System), provided a noticeable improvement over Chrysler's long used the longitudinal torsion bar suspension, introduced in 1957.
+With the Volare/Aspen twins, Chrysler introduced a new front suspension system using crossed torsion bars mounted transversely beneath the engine (marketed as Isolated Transverse Suspension System), provided a noticeable improvement over Chrysler's long used longitudinal torsion bar suspension, introduced in 1957.
 The new torsion bar system, though not geometrically as favorable as its predecessor, saved space and weight — as was marketed as giving a "big car ride" with a softer, fore-and-aft compliance.
-This allowed the wheels to move rearward, instead of straight up and down, when the tires encountered an object, thereby dampening the blow and "rolling with" the bump rather than resisting it.
+This allowed the wheels to move rearward, instead of straight up and down, when the tires encountered an object, thereby damping the blow and "rolling with" the bump rather than resisting it.
 The two transverse torsion bars were mounted along with an anti-sway bar forward of the front wheels, integrating both into a spring-strut front suspension.
 These components were attached to a K-shaped structural cross member, which itself was isolated from the unitized car body by four rubber mounts.
 The steering column was also rubber-isolated.
 Wheel alignment adjustments such as caster and camber could be made by removing plates over the wheel housings.
 Chrysler Corporation also employed the Isolated Transverse Suspension System with their M- and J-platform models.

 The rear suspension of the Volaré/Aspen was more traditional for Chrysler passenger cars, using a conventional leaf spring (semi-elliptical) suspension system.
 However, this leaf spring arrangement was also rubber-isolated, which eliminated a metal-to-metal path through which road noise or vibration could be transmitted to the body.

 Several 1976 Dodge Aspen sedans served as test vehicles for a gas turbine engine installation, in a project sponsored by the United States Department of Energy.
 Testing began in August 1976.
 This new turbine engine was a smaller version of Chrysler Corporation's earlier turbine engine.
 At the time, the hope was that turbine engines would be cleaner and more efficient than comparably powerful V8 engines, but numerous technical challenges eventually ended automotive turbine engine development.